carwbrown/99bottles-oop/README.md

 - Data Clump (code smell) - defined as the situation in which several (3+) data fields routinely occur together
 - Replace Conditional with State/Strategy (code smell) - creates object to hold logic from the branch of conditionals, called conditionals
 - Replace Conditional with Polymorphism (code smell) - creates object to hold logic from the branch of conditionals via inheritance
+- Polymorphism - having many different kinds of objects that respond to the same message.
+- Factory - manufactures an instance of the right kind of object

 ### Flocking Rules